lotusdew/Airalgo-api/README.md

 }
 ws.send(json.dumps(ltp_tickers)) #This will subscribe the list of tickers passed in the payload
 ```
+- Note: tickers is a list of equity symbols, even for one symbol, create a list with one symbol
 - This will subscribe the websocket with the ticker data which is sent continously to the connection from websocket at a time gap of 1 second.
 To recieve the data sequentially, use :
 ```Python